Boty22/fnmUTD_2019/README.md

 # Supporting materials for the UTD 2019 Hackathon

-Fannie Mae Public API Portal can be found at: https://developer.theexchange.fanniemae.com/
+The Fannie Mae Public API Portal can be found at: https://developer.theexchange.fanniemae.com/

 There is no cost to create an account and any information published here is available to the public.